camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/amazon-sqs.md

 ### How do I store AWS IAM Secrets for my SQS Connector?

-We recommend storing your secret AWS IAM credentials as Camunda secrets.
+Use Camunda secrets to avoid exposing your AWS IAM credentials.
 Follow our documentation on [managing secrets](/components/console/manage-clusters/manage-secrets.md) to learn more.

 ### AWS authentication types